ibm-cloud-docs/cephaas/csi-pvc-ops.md

  ```
 {: codeblock}

-Before deleting a PersistentVolumeClaim (PVC), make sure there are no existing VolumeSnapshots associated with it.If snapshots exist, the PVC deletion will fail, preventing the volume and its snapshots from being removed.
+Before deleting a PersistentVolumeClaim (PVC), make sure there are no existing VolumeSnapshots associated with it.
+If snapshots exist, the PVC deletion will fail, preventing the volume and its snapshots from being removed.
 {: note}